 Yolks Mashed with a Fork

-3. Add the mayonnaise, sour cream, chives, seasoning and salt to a bowl and mix thoroughly.
+3. Add the mayonnaise, sour cream, lime juice, chives, seasoning and salt to a bowl and mix thoroughly.

 Dressing Ingredients in Bowl